e13goes/Computer-Science-for-Business-Analytics-FEM21037---paper-code/README.md

 **normalizeModelWords(modelWords)** : Function to remove the non-numerical parts of the given model words.

-**initializeModelWordSetsBaseline(data)** : Function to extract the model words from the titles and key-value pairs of the given data based on the baseline method.
+**getModelWordsBaseline(data)** : Function to extract the model words from the titles and key-value pairs of the given data based on the baseline method.

-**initializeModelWordSetsNew(data)** : Function to extract the model words from the titles and key-value pairs of the given data based on the method presented in my paper.
+**getModelWordsNew(data)** : Function to extract the model words from the titles and key-value pairs of the given data based on the method presented in my paper.

 ## F1Measure.R
 This file contains the function to calculate the F1-measure (harmonic mean between precision and recall).